suxrobGM/facebook-collector/README.md

 # Facebook Collector
-FB Collector is a data collector application that collects a user's profile then stores in a database.
+FB Collector is a data collector application that collects a users data from the Facebook then stores in a database.